Hekstra-Lab/dw-examples/thermolysin_xfel/README.md

 ## Folders

-- `unmerged_mtzs`: a folder with three unmerged MTZ files. `unmerged.mtz` contains unmerged intensities from CXIDB entry 81. `friedel_{plus,minus}.mtz` are the outputs of `scripts/friedelize.py`, which splits `unmerged.mtz` into anomalous half-datasets.
+- `unmerged_mtzs`: a folder with three unmerged MTZ files. `unmerged.mtz` contains unmerged intensities from CXIDB entry 81. `friedel_{plus,minus}.mtz` are the outputs of `scripts/friedelize.py`, which splits `unmerged.mtz` into F+ and F- half-datasets.
 - `careless_runs`: a folder containing a script for running `careless` as a batch array, as well as the resultant subfolders containing outputs from individual runs of `careless`.
 - `refinement`: a folder containing reference pdb files as well as `phenix` `.eff` files for refinement of `careless` outputs.
 Additionally, the folder contains an MTZ file with reference `R-free flags`.
-- `scripts`: a folder containing various scripts that are used for processing the output data.
+- `scripts`: a folder containing  scripts that are used for processing the output data.
 Included in `scripts` are:
     - `anomalous_peak_heights.py`: a script called by `run_ccs.sh` that computes the anomalous peak heights at the five anomalous scattering positions.
-This script is not explicitly called anywhere.
-    - `friedelize.py`: the script used for splitting `unmerged.mtz` into anomalous half-datasets.
+    - `friedelize.py`: the script used for splitting `unmerged.mtz` into F+ and F- half-datasets.
     - `launch_refinement_omit.sh`: a script for refining an omit model against `careless` outputs, where the model's anomalous scatterers have occupancy set to 0.
 This script is called in `unfriedelize_all.sh`.
     - `launch_refinement.sh`: a script for refining a model against against `careless` outputs.
 This script is called in `unfriedelize_all.sh`.
     - `run_ccs.sh`: a script for calculating CC$_\text{1/2}$, CC$_{\text{pred}}$, CC$_\text{anom}$, and anomalous peak heights for each careless output.
 This script is called in `Inspect_Careless_param_grid.ipynb`.